MrTrentDaVinci/SCIS/Greenfield1Start.md

 This file marks the formal start of a new program developed using the SCIS framework.
 The program is being designed from a greenfield state, meaning no existing code, architecture, or implementation is assumed.

-All subsequent files, structures, and implementation decisions must derive from the intent, constraints, and declarations made here.
+All subsequent files, structures, components, non-components, logic, tools, and integrations must derive from the intent, constraints, **and measurement commitments** declared here.

+At this stage:

+* No code exists
-No code, components, logic, or dependencies are defined at this stage.
+* No components or non-components are defined
+* No metrics are instantiated

+However, this file **binds the program to full metric coverage** for all future declared elements.

 ---